 Exploring Machupicchu by train:

 There are different options of the tours by train.
-The fastest is one day tour.
-You can go very early in the morning by train to Aguas Calientes (the train goes from Ollantaytambo – 2 hours by bus from Cusco) then you have some hours for exploring the ruins and in the evening you can come back to Cusco, or rather to Poroy (which is near Cusco) or Ollantaytambo.
+The fastest is a one day tour.
+You can go very early in the morning by train to Aguas Calientes (the train goes from Ollantaytambo – 2 hours by bus from Cusco) then you have some hours for exploring the ruins and in the evening you can come back to Cusco, Poroy (which is near Cusco) or Ollantaytambo.
 All details about train tickets (the prices different depends on the time and from the service of the train), you will find on the website of perurail.

 Exploring Machupicchu by bus: